 A "home away from home" that always has freshly baked cookies and a home cooked meal, the Ronald McDonald House of Western Michigan (RMHWM) provides residency for families traveling to the Grand Rapids area for their child’s medical or mental health treatments.

-After volunteering at RMHWM for our annual Martin Luther King Jr. Day of Service, Sm…Read more
+After volunteering at RMHWM for our annual Martin Luther King Jr. Day of Service, Smit…Read more

 On Monday, January 16, the attorneys and staff of Smith Haughey Rice & Roegge will be coming together for an annual firm event to serve the local Grand Rapids community in the spirit of Dr. Martin Luther King, Jr. With the help of the firm’s Diversity & Inclusion Committee’s MLK Day of Service subcommittee members and many other volunteers …Read more